Theory of Fundamental Bessel Functions of High Rank: Some Open Problems

 While there are many problems in the theory of special functions and differential equations, we propose here the asymptotics problem of the Bessel functions for \eqref{0eq: Bessel equation, n=3} when $ |\nu| =t$ is large.
 For classical Bessel functions, some basic results on this problem may be found in \cite[Chapter 8]{Watson}.
-Further, by methods in differential equations, the work of Olver \cite{Olver-Bessel,Olver-1} also contributes some deep results, including certain {\it uniform} asymptotic expansions which involve exponential or Airy function for the Bessel or modified Bessel functions.
+Further, by methods in differential equations, the work of Olver \cite{Olver-Bessel,Olver-1} also contributes some deep results, including certain {\it uniform} asymptotic expansions which involve exponential or Airy function for the Bessel or modified Bessel functions; see also \cite{Olver}.
 It would certainly be interesting to see what special functions will replace the exponential and Airy function in our asymptotic problem for \eqref{0eq: Bessel equation, n=3}. \\

-\begin{acknowledgement} The author is grateful to his advisor, Roman Holowinsky, who brought him to the area of analytic number theory, gave him much enlightenment, guidance and encouragement.
+\begin{acknowledgement} The material in this article forms the first two chapters of the author's Ph.D. thesis \cite{Qi-Thesis}.
+The author is grateful to his advisor, Roman Holowinsky, who brought him to the area of analytic number theory, gave him much enlightenment, guidance and encouragement.
 The author would like to thank James W. Cogdell, Ovidiu Costin, Stephen D. Miller, Zhilin Ye, Pengyu Yang and Cheng Zheng for valuable comments and helpful discussions.
+The author would like to acknowledge the inspiration from the series of papers of Stephen D. Miller and Wilfried Schmid on the \Voronoi summation formula, without which this paper would never exist.
 The author is also indebted to the referee for several suggestions which helped improving the paper. \end{acknowledgement}

 \aufm{Zhi Qi}

 \addtocontents{toc}{ }